psaravind/CarND-MPC-Project/README.md

 ### The Model
 MPC can be summarized as follows from [Robus Model Predictive Control Design](https://www.intechopen.com/books/model-predictive-control/robust-model-predictive-control-design).
 * Predict the future behavior of the process state/output over the finite time horizon.
-* Compute the future input signals on line at each step by minimizing a cost function under inequality constrains on the manipulated (control) and / or controlled variables.
+* Compute the future input signals on line at each step by minimizing a cost function under inequality constraints on the manipulated (control) and / or controlled variables.
 * Apply on the vehicle only the first of vector control variable and repeat the previous step with new measured input/state/output variables.

 MPC uses the measurable **state** of the vehicle, **actuators** that change the state of the vehicle and set of **equations** that are used to compute the new state from previous state values.